A Guide to Planning The Queen Charlotte Track! Hiking in The Marlborough Sounds

 Arrange with the water taxi company how to handle your backpack in case you want it taken to your next destination.
 In my case, I told them I was planning to carry it myself, but as a backup plan, they said they could pick it up if I phoned them before 8 am —I barely had any phone signal, so that wouldn’t’ve worked lol.

-Stay tuned for PT II which includes the full itinerary, budget, all the gear I brought with me and of course, lots and lots of love *oh, stop it gurl*
+Check out PT II of this guide to hiking the Queen Charlotte Track !
+It includes the full itinerary, budget, all the gear I brought with me and of course, lots and lots of love *oh, stop it gurl*

 Do you have any more questions or things you'd like me to add to the article?
 Leave me a comment below.